Blondninja/CMPG323-Overview---32369689/README.md

 All projects are branched from 1 repository meaning that Project 1/Branch will not have an influence on other branches for example.
 Work that was done in project 1 will not affect project 2-5 and vice versa the only affect the branches will have is on the main branch when it is pushed or pulled.
 The branches are specifically set up in a way so that each project can be individually worked on, unless if they specify that we have to create an new repository for each project therefore we follow the criteria.

+branching strategy:

+This project does not require the use of source control and therefore does not need a branching strategy.

 explain the use of a .gitignore file

 gitnore is a file that tells the GIT to ignore a  project , because they are certain parts  in the project that you dont want it to be publish to your repository it could be credential files that you dont want them to be access by others  its not secure.
 .gitignore tells git which files (or patterns) it should ignore.
 It's usually used to avoid committing transient files from your working directory that aren't useful to other collaborators, such as compilation products, temporary files IDEs create, etc.

+Because the API keys and secrets will be stored outside of GitHub no security key files or API keys will be added to te .gitignore files for any of the Projects.
+The only files that will be added to a .gitignore file will be any system-specific files that may be encountered in Project 3,4 and 5.
+Project 1 and 2 will not make use of a .gitignore file.

 student project structure: